 APA partners with several government agencies to develop special sessions and will host a research track with sessions from the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
 More details and information on Government Agency Partnerships at the Annual Meeting in San Francisco will be available soon.

 The Annual Meeting will also include sessions with these esteemed agencies:

 - Substance Abuse and Mental Health Services Administration (SAMHSA)

-Discover the latest scientific discoveries, new therapies and innovative treatment options and technologies with up to 1,000 poster presentations presented in-person in New Orleans.
-All presented posters will also be hosted in a poster library during the online Annual Meeting experience.
+Discover the latest scientific discoveries, new therapies and innovative treatment options and technologies with 1,000+ poster presentations presented in-person in San Francisco.